baoqger/chrisbao/source/_posts/lift-scholarship-program.md

 <img src="/images/lift-scholarship.png" title="lift" width="800px" height="600px">

-I plan and hope to setup a bright new career in the open-source software field, that's the motivation to join the program!
+I plan and hope to set up a bright new career in the open-source software field, that's the motivation to join the program!

-Thanks for the award from Linux Foundation, I got the opportunity to select one training course and certification exam freely.
+Thanks to the award from Linux Foundation, I got the opportunity to select one training course and certification exam freely.
 Big thanks.

 And the one I choose is [`CKAD (Certified Kubernetes Application Developer)`](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/), stay tuned, I will update the status later.